Please browse the topics below to get quick answers to our patient's most common concerns.

 Is Facey Medical Group a hospital?

 Facey is a Medical Group with offices in the San Fernando, Santa Clarita, Simi and San Gabriel Valleys.
-We are known as a multi specialty medical group, meaning we employ over 170 healthcare providers offering a broad range of specialties including primary care, OB/GYN and medical and surgical specialties.
+We are known as a multi specialty medical group, meaning we employ over 180 healthcare providers offering a broad range of specialties including primary care, OB/GYN and medical and surgical specialties.
 Facey operates two Urgent Care Centers (Santa Clarita & Mission Hills) that offer comprehensive physician services, lab and radiology seven days a week.
-We have affiliations with several hospitals in our service areas including Holy Cross Medical Center, Henry Mayo Newhall Medical Center, Northridge Medical Center and San Gabriel Medical Center.
+We have affiliations with several hospitals in our service areas including Providence Holy Cross Medical Center, Providence St. Joseph Medical Center, Henry Mayo Newhall Medical Center, Northridge Medical Center, Simi Valley Medical Center and San Gabriel Medical Center.

 Is Facey Medical Group an HMO, PPO, or insurance plan?

 We are physicians who treat members of various insurance plans.
 Facey contracts with most of the major health insurance plans.
 We see HMO, PPO, Medicare, MediCal and cash pay patients.
 For those who are Medicare eligible, Facey not only takes Medicare but we contract with many of the Medicare Advantage Prescription Drug Plans (MAPD – HMO) as well as Medicare Supplement or MediGap Plans.
 Click here for a list of our contracted insurance plans or phone (877) 322-3963 to verify Facey accepts your insurance.

 Do I need to "join" or become a "member" of Facey Medical Group in order to get treatment?